 NM Areas Reviewed Findings Recommendations The facility has a HIV Lead Clinician to carry out responsibilities as required.
-The facility has policies and procedures to facilitate HIV testing.
-The facility had developed policies and procedures that include requirements for the communication of HIV test results.
+X The facility has policies and procedures to facilitate HIV testing.
+The facility had no policy and procedure addressing HIV testing as part of routine medical care.
+5. We recommended that the Facility Director develops policies and procedures that facilitate human immunodeficiency virus testing as part of routine medical care for patients.
+X The facility had developed policies and procedures that include requirements for the communication of HIV test results.
+The facility did not have a policy in place for communication of HIV test results.
+6. We recommended that the Facility Director defines the requirements for communication of human immune- deficiency virus test results.
 Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
-X Clinicians provided HIV testing as part of routine medical care for patients.
-Clinicians did not provide HIV testing to 5 of 36 patients (14 percent).
-5. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
-X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 2 of 14 patients.
-6. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
+Clinicians provided HIV testing as part of routine medical care for patients.
+When HIV testing occurred, clinicians consistently documented informed consent.
+Clinicians did not document informed consent for HIV testing for two of eight patients.
+7. We recommended that clinicians consistently document informed consent for HIV testing and that compliance is monitored.
 The facility complied with additional elements as required by local policy.